ARMmbed/mbed-os-tools/docs/CONTRIBUTING.md

 Please do your best to follow [Idiomatic Python](http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html) interactive tutorial.

 ### Coding Style: Readability Counts
-"Programs must be written for people to read, and only incidentally for machines to execute."
+"*Programs must be written for people to read, and only incidentally for machines to execute.*"
     —Abelson & Sussman, Structure and Interpretation of Computer Programs Try to make your programs easy to read and obvious.